Round of Applause (Waka Flocka Flame song)

-"Round of Applause" is a song by American hip hop recording artist Waka Flocka Flame.
-The song, released October 14, 2011, serves as the lead single from his second studio album Triple F Life: Fans, Friends & Family.
-The track features Canadian rapper Drake and was produced by frequent collaborators Lex Luger and Southside.
+"Round of Applause" is a song by American rapper Waka Flocka Flame featuring Canadian rapper Drake.
+Written alongside producers Lex Luger and Southside, the song was released on October 14, 2011 as the lead single from Waka's second studio album Triple F Life: Fans, Friends & Family.

 Background

 The song leaked, without Drake, in early August 2011.
 Drake remixed the song, and released it through his official blog October's Very Own, on September 11, 2011, stating: "First Lex Luger beat I ever got to rap on...feel like I got seat B60 on Southwest...everybody has gone in before me...but we made it happen!".
 On October 13, 2011, it was announced Waka Flocka Flame chose to master the remix and release it as the official single.

 Music video

-On January 20, 2012, Janice Llamoca, cheerleader of the LA Lakers released some footage of the making-of the music video, recorded with her iPhone.
+On January 20, 2012, Janice Llamoca, cheerleader of the Los Angeles Lakers released some footage of the making-of the music video, recorded with her iPhone.
 On January 30, official behind-the-scenes footage was released.
 On February 25, 2012, the official music video, directed by Mr. Boomtown was released.
 Young Money rapper Lil Chuckee and Draya from Basketball Wives make cameo appearances.